What is Wood Pasture and Parkland?

 What is wood pasture?

-Characterised by big old trees growing in open pasture-land, wood pastures are often derived from medieval hunting forests and old wooded commons.
-The splendid trees they often contain are some of the oldest living things in our country.
-They provide a direct link with bygone landscapes and homes to many rare and threatened species.
+Characterised by big old trees growing in open pasture-land, wood pastures may be derived from Royal forests, old wooded commons and medieval deer parks.
+The splendid trees they contain are some of the oldest living things in our country.
+They provide a direct link with bygone landscapes and are home to many rare and threatened species.

 Historically wood pasture has been overlooked and understudied as a habitat.
 Despite its value wildlife, we know little about how much wood pasture is left or what condition it’s in.

-Wood pasture is a mosaic habitat which can vary quite a lot depending on historic and current management.
+Wood pasture is a mosaic habitat which can vary depending on historic and current management.
 The main, essential attributes of wood pasture are:

 - An open ground layer, such as grassland, heath-land and/or woodland floras.
 Ideally with grazing animals or a history of grazing.